 Venice’s Centro Storico, home to about 272,000 people, is laid out across a series of 122 small islands in the shallow Venetian Lagoon, just off the Adriatic Sea.
 The 150-some canals dug across those islands, and the more than 400 bridges that cross them, are Venice’s defining feature, but gondolas and water taxis are only the beginning of what this city has to offer.
 Dotting the city are sprawling squares, ornate palaces, and centuries-old basilicas.
-The heart of the city and its most famous square is the Piazza San Marco, dubbed “the drawing room of Europe” and first laid out in the 800s in front of the Saint Mark’s Basilica.
+The heart of the city and its most famous square is the Piazza San Marco, dubbed “the drawing room of Europe” and first laid out in the 800s in front of Saint Mark’s Basilica.
 Surrounding the square are some of the city’s most breathtaking sights.

 Such success brought Venetian families great wealth and their struggles to one-up one another by building the best and biggest palaces, patronizing the most talented artists.
 And decorating their city with the most beautiful plazas and halls endowed Venice with the awe-inspiring art and architecture we enjoy today.

 Venice’s above-water wonders are it’s most famous, but no less interesting are those found in the murky depths of the lagoon.
-Thousands of wood piles brought in from areas now in Slovenia and Croatia support Venice’s stately buildings; many of them have been submerged for centuries and continue to bear the weight of imposing stone and brick buildings.
+Thousands of woodpiles brought in from areas now in Slovenia and Croatia support Venice’s stately buildings; many of them have been submerged for centuries and continue to bear the weight of imposing stone and brick buildings.
 Yes, Venice has sunk considerably, but not because of faulty foundations.
-Wells dug beyond the lagoon proved to be the source of the problem, but since artisan wells were outlawed in the 1960s sinking has slowed considerably.
+Wells dug beyond the lagoon proved to be the source of the problem, but since artisan wells were outlawed in the 1960s, sinking has slowed considerably.
 Still, in some old houses, problems with ground-floor flooding have forced people to abandon the lower level of their home and businesses.